 It’s been a while since Apple released Keynote 2 and the reviews are pouring in.
 I’ve used Keynote 1 and although I loved the look and interface, the product itself was seriously underpowered.
-Steve Jobs might have used it for his presentations but that’s hardly surprising – if he started using PowerPoint, who would use Keynote?
-Meanwhile, PowerPoint:mac 2004 was probably the best PowerPoint release ever across versions and Microsoft is already working on the next PowerPoint version on both the Mac and Windows.
+Steve Jobs might have used it for his presentations but that’s hardly surprising, because if he started using PowerPoint, who would use Keynote?
+Meanwhile, PowerPoint:mac 2004 was probably the best PowerPoint release ever across versions and Microsoft is already working on the next PowerPoint version on both Mac and Windows.
 One very crucial advantage that Microsoft has over Apple in the presentation arena is its presence on both platforms.
 If Apple is serious about Keynote, it has to become a cross-platform product like QuickTime and FileMaker.

-Meanwhile, the reviews make interesting comparisons.
+Meanwhile, these reviews make interesting comparisons.

-Mike’s review sparked off an intense debate on the Mac Observer site.
-The editor, Bryan Chaffin says: “Though the iWork suite is a fraction of the price of just Word, for instance, many consumers and professionals alike will be making the comparison, whether or not either of Apple’s offerings are intended to replace Word or PowerPoint.”
-Read more here…
+The editor, Bryan Chaffin says, Though the iWork suite is a fraction of the price of just Word, for instance, many consumers and professionals alike will be making the comparison, whether or not either of Apple’s offerings are intended to replace Word or PowerPoint.

-Dan Pourhadi sings a different tune: “Now that I’ve had a taste of Keynote 2, I realize that this new version of Keynote is much more a PowerPoint Killer than Pages is a Word Killer.
+Dan Pourhadi sings a different tune, Now that I’ve had a taste of Keynote 2, I realize that this new version of Keynote is much more a PowerPoint Killer than Pages is a Word Killer.
 In fact, I don’t see much of a need to use PowerPoint at all anymore.

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.